hypriot/blog/content/post/releasing-HypriotOS-1-0.md

 **Afterwards, put the SD card into the Raspberry Pi and power it.
 That's all to get HypriotOS up and running!**

+### Next steps

 If you wanna connect to the Raspberry Pi, run
 ```
 ssh pirate@black-pearl.local
 ```
 with password "hypriot".

 If you want the Raspberry Pi to connect directly to your Wi-Fi after boot, change the hostname of the Raspberry Pi and more, edit `/boot/device-init.yaml` of the SD card and have a look at the [documentation of device-init](https://github.com/hypriot/device-init).
-Alternatively, checkout the parameters of the `flash` tool that also allows you to define configurations.

-Really, it's just so damn easy using our Hypriot [flash tool](https://github.com/hypriot/flash):
+Alternatively, checkout the parameters of the [Hypriot flash tool](https://github.com/hypriot/flash) that also allows you to define configurations.
+Really, it's just so damn easy:
 ```
 flash -n myHOSTNAME -s mySSID -p myWIFIPASSWORD https://downloads.hypriot.com/hypriotos-rpi-v1.0.0.img.zip
 ```